Strumenta/tylasu-tutorial/README.md

 * Walk the root node
 * Filter the `JSONMember` nodes
 * Pick a CSS class name depending on the type of its value
-* Create a Monaco decorator in the node's name's position with the selected class name
+* Create a Monaco decorator in the node's name's position with the selected class name.

+We can realize the above steps with the following function:

 ```typescript
 function colorizeMembers(root?: Node) {